emard/ulx3s/doc/MANUAL.md

 # Programming over USB port "US2"

-There is possibility to program ULX3S SPI config flash thru US2 connector and a [fork of tinyfpga bootloader](https://github.com/tinyfpga/TinyFPGA-Bootloader) loaded to FPGA, either loaded from US1 temporary to FPGA SRAM or permanently to SPI config flash.
+There is possibility to program ULX3S SPI config FLASH thru US2 connector and a [fork of tinyfpga bootloader](https://github.com/tinyfpga/TinyFPGA-Bootloader) loaded to FPGA, either loaded from US1 temporary to FPGA SRAM or permanently to SPI config FLASH.
 Bootloader uses multiboot feature of ECP5 FPGA.
 This programming option is experimental and not recommended for regular use.

-ULX3S with fully functional US2 bootloader can be used without USB-serial to JTAG chip FT231X.
+ULX3S with fully functional US2 bootloader can be used to program FPGA config FLASH without use of USB-serial chip FT231X.

 For bootloader convenience, it is recommented to solder D28 diode at empty placeholder located on back side near OLED and JTAG header.